Wyoming Statute 35-1-411. Name of father on birth certificate.

 General Information on How To Complete the Paternity Acknowledgement

-The Affidavit Acknowledging Paternity is a legal document that establishes paternity for a child, it names the child’s natural father.
-These instructions are meant to help when completing this Affidavit.
-If you make any errors while completing the Affidavit Acknowledging Paternity, please obtain and complete a new Affidavit.
-This Affidavit is a legal document and as such needs to be complete and contain accurate information.
-While completing the Affidavit, please be sure to complete ALL items.
+The Affidavit Acknowledging Paternity is a legal document that establishes paternity for a child; it names the child’s biological father.
+These instructions are meant to help when completing this affidavit.
+If you make any errors while completing the Affidavit Acknowledging Paternity, please obtain and complete a new affidavit.
+This affidavit is a legal document and as such needs to be complete and contain accurate information.
+While completing the affidavit, please be sure to complete ALL items.

 Box 1 – Child’s full name at birth

 Write out the first, middle, and last name of your baby.
 This must be exactly the same as the name you put on your baby’s birth certificate.

 Box 2 – Child’s date of birth

 You can write this out as Sept.
 1, 2008 OR you can use numbers 09/01/2008 for the date of birth.

 Write Male or Female